i-am-human-hello/minivmac_/README.md

 # minivmac
-For more information you can visit https://www.gryphel.com/c/minivmac/ Òthere is also a file called macII.rom for max V II
+For more information you can visit https://www.gryphel.com/c/minivmac/ there is also a file called macII.rom for max V II